-As on 31st March, 2019 the Board consists of 9 (Nine) directors out of which 4 (four) are non-executive & Independent Directors.
+As on 31st March, 2020 the Board consists of 8 (Eight) directors out of which 4 (four) are non-executive & independent directors.
+Mr. Arun Pandurang Pawar is alternate director of Mr. Paul David Talbot Willcox.

 The composition of the Board and category of Directors is as follows:

-Industrial Development Bank of India (IDBI) WRC which happens to be India's Apex Financial Institution and was ranked as the 7th largest development bank in the world.
+a.
+DR. PRAFULLA.
+R. HEDE (81 Years), Chairman and Director, LMC, is an eminent industrialist with vast experience in various fields.
+He was a Member of the Industrial Development Bank of India (IDBI) WRC which happens to be India's Apex Financial Institution and was ranked as the 7th largest development bank in the world.
 This position was held by him for a period of 9 years.
 He was a Director of The Indian Overseas Bank which has the distinction of having branches at most Cities in the Asia Pacific region including Hong Kong, Singapore and Seoul.
 He was also one of the core promoters of Sterling Holiday Resorts (India) Ltd., which has grown to become one of the largest timeshare resort companies in the country.
 He also had the distinction of being one of the founders Director of the Gujarat Maritime Board (Government of Gujarat).